Blitz Week: Bombing of Hamburg

 During the last week of July in 1943, The Eighth Air Force of the United States Army Air Forces(USAAF) launched an offensive against Germany in the form of air raids in which 1,000 combatants were either killed, injured, or went missing.
-The United States of America launched these air raids alongside the United Kingdom, which they called Operation Gomorrah.
+The United States of America launched these air raids alongside the British Royal Air Force bombing raids, which they called Operation Gomorrah.
 Hamburg was deemed an important strategic target due to its housing of U-boats and oil refineries in the region.
 Because the Nazis knew and understood the importance of Hamburg, the city was ringed with anti-aircraft weapons and 1,700 shelters were provided for its 230,000 citizens.
-To counter the radar use in Hamburg, British bomber crews applied strips of tin foil, known as Chaff, to the bomber which would be dropped to confuse the radar screen and would appear as a cluster of targets on the screen.
-Britain's first attack came on the 24th, with the USAAF to follow the next day, but they ran into difficulties navigating the city due to the large amount of smoke the RAF had caused on the night before.
+To counter the radar use in Hamburg, British bombers dropped strips of tin foil, known as "Window", which confused the German radar screen and would appear as a cluster of targets on the screen.
+Britain's first attack came on the 24th, with the USAAF to follow the next day, but they ran into difficulties finding their targets due to the large amount of smoke from fires caused on the night before.

 Operation Pointblank

-Operation Pointblank was the code name for the main part of the Combined Bomber Offensive, and was focused on crippling Nazi Germany's aircraft production to create less resistance when invading the rest of Europe controlled by Germany.
+Pointblank was the code name for the main part of the Combined Bomber Offensive, focused on crippling Nazi Germany's aircraft production to create less resistance when invading German-occupied Europe.
 Operation Pointblank began on 14 June 1943 and lasted until 19 April of the next year.
 The USAAF focused on attacking aircraft factories during the day in "precision attacks” forcing the Luftwaffe into defending them and luring them into air battles; losses of trained pilots meant that even though German aircraft production rose, the combat efficiency of the Luftwaffe was reduced.
 During Operation Pointblank, both the USAAF and RAF had attacked several targets including: Shweinfurt, Regensburg, Oshersleben, Warnemünde, and Kassel.